Clinics Where Doctors and Therapists Work Together (It’s Possible)

 What's a Behavioral Health Home?

-A special kind of integrated care practice called a behavioral health home has been designed for patients with severe mental illness, but these specialty practices tend to be located at mental health clinics, not primary care clinics.
+A special kind of integrated care practice called a behavioral health home can help patients with severe mental illness get the care they need.

-Where Can I Find an Integrated Mental Health Care Clinic Near Me?
+Where Can I Find an Integrated Clinic Near Me?

 It’s not always easy to tell which primary care providers offer integrated behavioral health care, but some openly advertise it.